zijie-tang/Spectrogram_WANGLab/README.md

 - Play the audio if the playback is not in progress; stop the audio if the playback is in progress; a playback line will be displayed as the playback is in progress.
 - If there is no selection line or region, the audio will be played from the start to the end; if there is a selection line, the audio will be played from the selection line to the end of the audio; if there is a selection region, the audio will be played from the start to the end of the selection region.
+- Pressing the space key will also play and stop the audio.

 <img src="images/zap_play.gif" width="1000">